-|Dustbin Capacity||The Dyson V6 has a dustbin capacity of just 0.4 liter.
-This is going to require your having to frequently dispose of the content in the bin.||Same as the V6.
-However, at 0.3 liter, the DC44 has an even less carrying capacity.|
+|Dustbin Capacity||The Dyson V6 has a dustbin capacity of just 0.4 liters.
+So, you have to frequently dispose of the content in the bin.||Same as the V6.
+However, at 0.3 liters, the DC44 has an even less carrying capacity.|

 |Power||To get the cleaner on and running, you’ll need to consistently hold down the power button.
 And that could get really tiring.||Same as the V6.|

 |Run Time & Charge Time||The V6 runs for 20 minutes without a motorized tool and that might not be long enough to do all the cleaning one needs to do.
 In contrast, the cleaner needs to charge for about 3 hours and 30 minutes.||Same as the V6.
 However, at 5 hours and 30 minutes, the DC44 certainly needs to charge for longer.|